 Assess Their Real Estate Knowledge and Resources

 A sponsor should have a strong knowledge of their market, deal structure, risks, financing, and many other facets that can impact operations.
 They don’t need to be a real-life Alexa or Siri, but they should have considered many of these factors when presenting the opportunity.

 In this instance, you’ll want to assess the operator’s knowledge and resourcefulness.
 What do they love about the deal, what concerns them, and how do they plan to mitigate those risks?
 Have they consulted with other industry experts and syndicators?
 Do they have relationships with other syndicators?
 Where will they turn when something doesn’t go according to plan?
 Have they navigated issues with property managers, contractors, tenants, and even local government agencies?
 Ultimately, we want to know that the operator is knowledgeable and resourceful enough to protect our investor’s money.

-Step 4: Determine If You Trust Them & If They Respect You
+Determine If You Trust Them and If They Respect You

 The last area we look for is character and trustworthiness.
 I’m looking to understand who they are and what motivates them.
 What’s their long-term plan?
 Are they transparent?
 Are they prioritizing investor returns over their own profits?
 It’s important to listen to that gut feeling and ask more questions if something feels off.
 If I don’t generally like them as a person, I’m not going to do business with them no matter how accomplished they are or what team they’ve assembled.
 We do business with people we like and because these investments are generally held for 3-7 years, it’s important to like and trust the people you will be investing alongside.